pantheon-systems/documentation/source/content/guides/mariadb-mysql/08-mariadb-mysqql-faq.md

 1. Get the SFTP connection info for the environment in question.
 1. Replace the word `appserver` with `dbserver` in the connection string.
-1. The MySQL slow query logs are in the `logs` subdirectory.
+1. Navigate to the `logs` subdirectory to view the MySQL slow query logs.

 ### How can I access MySQL binary logs?